iii-org/deploy-devops/README.md

 | Docker Compose |	Version 1.18.0 or higher |	For installation instructions, see Docker Compose documentation |
 | Openssl |	Latest is preferred	Used to generate | certificate and keys for Harbor |

-# Check NFS Client on Kubernetes worker node (VM2)
+# Step 7.
+Check NFS Client on Kubernetes worker node (VM2)
 > * Check NFS Service is available on VM2
 > <code> showmount -e {NFS server IP} </code>

-# Install kubectl (On user client if you need, because all VMs are already installed)
+# Step 8.
+Install kubectl (On user client if you need)
+* All virtual machines have been installed in Step 1.
 > https://kubernetes.io/docs/tasks/tools/install-kubectl/
 > Used Mac
 >> Example: Mac install kubectl by brew